wfailla/un-orchestrator/orchestrator/README_COMPILE.md

     $ make
     $ sudo make install

-	; Clone the openvswitch repository
+	; Clone the of-config repository
 	$ git clone https://github.com/openvswitch/of-config

 	; Follow the instructions as described in the file INSTALL.md provided in the root folder of that repository.